The 10 Fittest Colleges In America

-Is one of your New Year’s resolutions to get in shape?
-If you go to one of these colleges, you’re in luck.
+Virginia Tech is the fittest college in the country, according to a new ranking from the Active Times.

-Active Times ranked schools based on how they kept students active, promoted athletics, and offered healthy dining options.
+Schools were ranked based on how they kept students active, promoted athletics, and offered healthy dining options.

 “These are schools whose students know that there’s more to mealtime than ramen noodles and Chinese takeout, and who make a point of frequenting the gym just as often as they do the bar,” the Active Times writes.